DNAReplicationLab/DNAscentTools/README.md

 thymidine modification along each read specified using tags.

-Please look at run_detect_to_modBAM.sh for an example on how to perform a detect to modBAM conversion, and the sample bam/sam files.
+Please look at run_detect_to_modBAM.sh for an example on how to perform a detect to modBAM conversion for different versions of DNAscent detect.